B5r1oJ0A9G/hassfeld/README.rst

 hassfeld
 ========

-hassfeld is a module primarily aimed to integrated Teufel smart speaker (aka Raumfeld Multiroom) into https://www.home-assistant.io/.
+hassfeld is a module primarily aimed to integrated Teufel Smart Speaker (aka Raumfeld Multiroom) into https://www.home-assistant.io/.
+However, the design is not tailored to Home Assistant and can be used as a module to any Pyhton program to control the Teufel Smart Speaker.
+The module also provides corresponding asyncio methods.

 Look how it is to use::